dotlang/language/README.md

 5. Example 10 indicates you cannot choose field names for an untyped struct literal.
 6. You can use `.0,.1,.2,...` notation to access fields inside an untyped tuple (Example 11).
 7. Example 12 shows defining a type inside a struct and example 13 shows how to refer to it.
+8. When you create a new instance of a struct, you cannot change value of bindings which already have their own value and also you must initialize bindings that do not have assigned value.
+This can be used to enforce expected interface for a generic type.
+(Example 14)

 **Examples**